Here it’s polite to stare

 Detail of Renoir’s Luncheon of the Boating Party (1881)

-When we look closely at a work of art, we take with us something we didn’t have before.
-We carry with us the artist’s way of looking at the world.
+When we look intently at a work of art, we take with us something we didn’t have before.
+We bring with us the artist’s way of looking at the world.
 Why is this valuable?
 Because it expands our appreciation for the beauty and diversity of human experience.
 I hope you enjoy The Shy Museumgoer – named one of the “20 best art history blogs and websites to follow in 2026.”
 You keep reading, I’ll keep writing.

 • Pissarro’s unforgettable conversation